scheids1/PUI2017_rls672/HW5_rls672/README.md

 I worked with Dana & Emily.

 The plotting wasn't too bad, but I struggled with the model portion.
+In addition to stackoverflow, I referenced https://github.com/fedhere/PUI2017_fb55/blob/master/Lab5_fb55/line_fit_and_residuals.ipynb